gtk-rs/lgpl-docs/gdk/vendor.md

 the `DragAction` flags
 <!-- impl DragContext::fn get_dest_window -->
-Returns the destination windw for the DND operation.
+Returns the destination window for the DND operation.

 # Returns